Emu-gators/emugators2.0/README.md

 FCEUX was initially forked from https://github.com/TASEmulators/fceux , and [the modified fork](https://github.com/Emu-gators/emugatorsfceux) exists as a Git submodule for this project.

+## Lightgun

+This project includes a working lightgun.
+To make it functional with any type of display, 4 IR Leds are mounted at the corners of the screen and an IR camera within the gun allows a

+mouse to be emulated.
+The mouse is then used in the emulator as a lightgun, where a click is registered as a shot.
+Credit for the [open-source code](https://github.com/Emu-gators/emugators2.0/tree/main/Samco_4IR) goes

+to Sam Ballantyne.

 ## Group Members
 Jeya Iyadurai